 \section{Introduction}

-When a designed structure is built and used in real-life applications, the loading, geometry, and material properties can be different from the values used during the design process due to uncertainty.
+When a designed structure is built and used in real-life applications, the loading, geometry, and material properties are typically different from the values used during the design process due to uncertainty.
 To achieve a robust design, i.e., a design whose performance does not depend {\it much} on stochastic variations, these uncertainties must be incorporated in the optimization process.
-For example, in design under uncertainty the mean of the cost function is minimized subjected to constraints that are satisfied in expectation \citep{nikolaidis2004comparison,beyer2007robust,de2017efficient,Diwekar2020}.
-To reduce variability in the design's performance a standard deviation or variance term can also be added to the objective \citep{beyer2007robust,dunning2013robust,de2020topology}.
+For example, in design under uncertainty, the mean of the cost function is minimized subjected to constraints that are satisfied in expectation \citep{nikolaidis2004comparison,beyer2007robust,de2017efficient,Diwekar2020}.
+To reduce variability in the design's performance, a standard deviation or variance term can also be added to the objective \citep{beyer2007robust,dunning2013robust,de2020topology}.
 While the robust design procedure addresses the presence of uncertainty, the designer may be interested in limiting the failure probability of the structure under uncertainty.
-To address this, a probabilistic failure criterion is used as a or one of the constraints in the optimization problem resulting in a reliability-based design optimization (RBDO) problem \citep{enevoldsen1994reliability,kale2008tradeoff,valdebenito2010survey,lopez2012reliability}.
+To this end, a probabilistic failure criterion is added to the constraints in the optimization problem resulting in a reliability-based design optimization (RBDO) problem \citep{enevoldsen1994reliability,kale2008tradeoff,valdebenito2010survey,lopez2012reliability}.